 Currently, flights can only use a blend of up to 50% SAF and obtaining special approval for 100% SAF on each flight isn't feasible for everyday travel.
 But with Flight100, we're on a mission to change that.

 In line with targets set by airlines, IATA and governments, SAF adoption of 10% by 2030 would require 40 million tonnes of SAF.
 Put simply, there isn’t enough being produced.
 In fact, out of all aviation fuel in use, SAF only counts for about 0.1%.
-This really shows how far we’ve got to go, and why Flight100 is significant.
+This really shows how far we’ve got to go, why SAF is so expensive and why Flight100 is significant.

 Well, who else?
 While 100% SAF flights aren't entirely new (the RAF pulled it off in 2022 over Oxfordshire and recently a Gulfstream private jet completed the first transatlantic flight) Flight100 marks the first for a long-haul commercial airline – demonstrating the potential of sustainable fuel in civil aviation.